nicklambourne/slackblocks/README.md

 ## What is it?

-`slackblocks` is a Python API for building messages in the fancy new Slack Block Kit API.
+`slackblocks` is a Python API for building messages in the fancy Slack Block Kit API.

-It was created by [Nicholas Lambourne](https://github.com/nicklambourne) for the [UQCS Slack Bot](https://github.com/UQComputingSociety/uqcsbot) because he hates writing JSON.
+It was created by [Nicholas Lambourne](https://github.com/nicklambourne) for the [UQCS Slack Bot](https://github.com/UQComputingSociety/uqcsbot) because he hates writing JSON, naturally this project has subsequently involved writing more JSON than if he'd done the original task by hand.

-N.B: This is still WIP software and some of the more tricky interactive Block elements have yet to be implemented.

 ## Requirements
 `slackblocks` requires Python >= 3.7.